fwelland/sample_java_se_cdi_interceptor/README.md

 java -jar build/libs/sample_java_se_cdi_interceptor-all.jar
 ```

-This behaves well and matches my expectation.
+This behaves well and matches my expectations.
 Having said that, this work was
 born out of a Jersey/JavaSE/CDI issue and that project was using a different packaging
-where a synthetic BDU was NOT in play.
-Further in that work, Jersey-CDI2-SE was
+where a synthetic BDU was NOT in play (or I don't think it is).
+Further in that
-booting weld and there was not explicit use of SeContainer and there still seems
+work, Jersey-CDI2-SE was booting weld and there was no explicit use of SeContainer
-to be an issue with interceptors there.
+and there still seems to be an issue with interceptors there.